RAK4200 WisDuo Breakout Board AT Command Manual

 General AT Command

-This command is used for reading the version number of the current firmware.
+This command is used to get the current firmware version number.

 Example: